yona-lang/homepage/content/docs/syntax.md

 factorial n
   | n > 1 = n * factorial (n - 1)
 ```
 Which means that there is an additional condition for the `n` value to be greater than 0.
 There may be multiple guards for each pattern and they must each be on a new line.
 A guard starts with the `|` character, followed an expression that must evaluate to a boolean and finally an `=` and the expression to evaluate if the pattern matches and the guard is `true`.
+Guards are used to express conditions that must be met in order for the pattern to match.
+A pattern may have none, one or multiple guards, and the first one matching will cause the pattern to match.

 Note that function arguments may actually be full patterns, not just argument names.
 Patterns are described in the section named *Pattern Matching*.